smallbigcake/CybersecurityStudy/CISSP/domain/6-security-assessment-and-testing.md

 Bugs or vulnerabilities in the code can impact the security of the overall system and any data it stores or processes.
 Additional topics related to code reviews, testing, and software security are covered in Chapter 8, including common frameworks for assessing or describing software vulnerabilities like the Common Weakness Enumeration (CWE), CVSS, and the Open Web Application Security Project (OWASP) Top 10 security vulnerabilities.

+#### Code Review Process

+Code review takes many different forms and varies in formality from organization to organization.
+The most formal code review processes, known as Fagan inspections, follow a rigorous review and testing process with six steps:
+1. Planning
+2. Overview
+3. Preparation
+4. Inspection
+5. Rework
+6. Follow-up

+The Fagan inspection level of formality is normally found only in highly restrictive environments where code flaws may have catastrophic impact.
+Most organizations use less rigorous processes, using code peer review measures that include the following:
+* Developers walking through their code in a meeting with one or more other team members
+* A senior developer performing manual code review and signing off on all code before moving the code to production
+* Use of automated review tools to detect common application flaws before moving the code to production

 Although a CISSP may not be directly responsible for writing or maintaining code in a system, which is the responsibility of a software developer, it is vital to understand the importance of adequate code review and testing measures.
 Code testing should be designed and implemented to detect and correct software vulnerabilities and ideally to detect flaws close to the time the code is written.
 It is generally easier to make changes while the code is still under development, and two main approaches may be used to support this goal:
 * Black-box testing: The tester does not have access to the source code or internal workings of the application, modeling the perspective of an external attacker or user.